Sparse bounds for discrete singular Radon transforms: Introduction

 \begin{samepage} \begin{thma} Let $P:\Z^d\to \Z^n$ be admissible, $(\frac1r,\frac1s)$ sufficiently close to $(\frac12,\frac12)$ and $\sigma\in(0,1)$.
 Then there exists a constant $C=C(P,r,s,\sigma)$ such that for every finitely supported $f,g:\Z^n\to\C$ there exists a $\sigma$--sparse collection $\mathcal{S}$ in $\Z^n$ with

 \end{thma} \end{samepage}

-{\emph{Remark.} The result directly implies certain weighted $L^p$ estimates for the operator $T_P$ with weights in the intersection of an appropriate Muckenhoupt $A_p$ class and a reverse H\"older class, because such bounds are known to hold for the bisublinear forms $\Lambda^\mathcal{S}_{r,s}$, see \cite[\S 6]{BFP}.
+{\emph{Remark.} The result directly implies certain weighted $L^p$ estimates for the operator $T_P$ with weights in the intersection of an appropriate Muckenhoupt $A_p$ class and a reverse H\"older class $\mathrm{RH}_s$, because such bounds are known to hold for the bisublinear forms $\Lambda^\mathcal{S}_{r,s}$.
+This was proved by Bernicot, Frey and Petermichl in \cite[\S 6]{BFP}.
+More specifically (choosing $r = s$ for simplicity), we have for instance: \begin{cor} If $r$ is such that $2-r>0$ is sufficiently small and $w, w^{-1} \in A_{\frac2r}\cap \mathrm{RH}_{\frac{r}{2-r}}$, then $T_P$ is bounded on $\ell^2(w)$. \end{cor}

 As far as we are aware, no non-trivial weighted bounds for $T_P$ were known previously other than for the case considered in \cite{CKL16}.}

 For the proof we use an appropriate major-minor arc decomposition of the Fourier multiplier associated with $T_P$.
 The major arc component encodes both arithmetic (discrete) and analytic (continuous) information.
-A key feature is that our analysis is adapted to the anisotropic geometry of the map $P$.
-This is a complication that was not present in \cite{CKL16}.
+We closely follow the arguments of Culiuc, Kesler and Lacey \cite{CKL16} and aim to extend the arguments to the largest possible class of polynomial mappings.
+One difference is that our analysis is adapted to the anisotropic geometry of the map $P$; this complication was not present in \cite{CKL16}.
 Another new difficulty when compared to \cite{CKL16} is that the corresponding real-variable operator is no longer of Calder\'{o}n-Zygmund type.
 Instead, we need to make use of the recently developed general theory for sparse domination of Radon transforms on $\R^n$, see \cite{H19} (also see \cite{CO17} for an earlier result).
+To this end, we also remark that the {\em pointwise} sparse domination paradigm of \cite{L13} does not apply.

+A difficult open question is to determine the sharp range of $r,s$ for which a sparse domination result as in Theorem \ref{mainresult} can hold, even in the simplest case of $n=d=1$, $P(t)=t^3$, $K(y)=1/y$.
+We stress that the present range of $(r,s)$ is not sufficient to recover the full $\ell^p$ boundedness result of Ionescu and Wainger.
+One can calculate the range of $p$ that our result does give by viewing the last section of the paper where we make our range of $r$ and $s$ quantitative, with $r = p$ (and $s = p$) in the language of Ionescu and Wainger.
+The explicit range of $p$ can be computed for certain operators, but not (currently) for all that we consider.